Froot Loop Pancakes

 How to make these fun pancakes your own

-- If you use a circle cookie cutter (or a glass or small bowl) to cut out the middle of the pancake, you’ll have Froot Loop shaped pancakes.
+- Make Froot Loop shaped pancakes.
+Use a circle cookie cutter (or a glass or small bowl) to cut out the middle of the pancake to make the Froot Loop shape.
 How fun!

-- You can add a few sprinkles if you’re looking to add additional pops of color to your pancakes.
+- Add colored sprinkles.
+You can add a few sprinkles if you’re looking to add additional pops of color to your pancakes.

-- If you’re looking for a more mild cereal flavor, you can skip the extra pieces of cereal in the batter.
+- Skip the added cereal: If you’re looking for a more mild cereal flavor, you can skip the extra pieces of cereal in the batter.
 The infused milk gives the batter a subtle cereal flavor.

 Make Ahead Ideas